On the Diminishing Returns of Complex Robust RAG Training in the Era of Powerful LLMs: Understanding Diminishing Benefits of Complex Training in Powerful LLMs

 \subsection{Powerful Models Enable Natural Calibration}

-To understand whether powerful models inherently possess the ability to distinguish reliable from unreliable answers, we take HotpotQA dataset as an example to examine the confidence calibration capabilities for Llama2 (\texttt{Llama-2-7b-chat-hf}) and Llama3 (\texttt{Llama-3-8B-Instruct}) models.
+To understand whether powerful models inherently possess the ability to distinguish reliable from unreliable answers, we take HotpotQA dataset as an example to examine the confidence calibration capabilities for Llama2 (Llama-2-7b-chat-hf) and Llama3 (Llama-3-8B-Instruct) models.
 Here, confidence is the mean of token-wise probabilities in the model's generated answer, providing a measure of the model's certainty in its predictions~\cite{DBLP:journals/corr/abs-2307-03987, DBLP:conf/iclr/XiongHLLFHH24}.
 Figure~\ref{fig:confidence} reveals striking differences in their calibration patterns.
 In the base model, Llama2 shows poor natural calibration levels, where confidence scores for incorrect answers (95.8) abnormally exceed those for correct ones (93.8).
 In contrast, Llama3 demonstrates inherently better calibration, maintaining higher confidence for correct answers (97.5) than incorrect ones (91.3) without any specialized complex training.

-While robust training methods (Golden Doc, Random Doc, and IRM) can effectively calibrate confidence scores and improve the gap between correct and incorrect answers for Llama2 from -2 to 12 with IRM, the marginal benefits of these complex training strategies diminish as model architectures advance.
+While robust training methods can effectively calibrate confidence scores and improve the gap between correct and incorrect answers for Llama2 from -2 to 12 with IRM, the marginal benefits of these complex training strategies diminish as model architectures advance.
 For Llama3, which already achieves a 6.2 confidence gap naturally, the improvements from these training methods become less significant.
 This finding strongly suggests that advances in model architecture can effectively eliminate the need for complex robustness training procedures, as newer models come with better built-in calibration capabilities.